 Visionary leaders recognized the need to think long-term

-In 2016, we celebrated the 100th birthday of the National Park System (NPS).
-In 2019, we also celebrate the 100th anniversary of the National Parks Conservation Association (NPCA), originally known as the National Parks Association, and its century of advocacy, support, and education on behalf of these amazing properties that all belong to you and me!
+This post updated July 2021: In 2016, we celebrated the 100th birthday of the National Park System (NPS).
+In 2019, we also celebrated the 100th anniversary of the National Parks Conservation Association (NPCA), originally known as the National Parks Association, and its century of advocacy, support, and education on behalf of these amazing properties that all belong to you and me!

-In 1916, during President Woodrow Wilson's administration, when the National Park Service was created to manage America's parks and historic sites, there were only 14 national parks and a few national monuments.
-Today in 2019, “the system includes 419 areas covering more than 85 million acres in every state, the District of Columbia, American Samoa, Guam, Puerto Rico, and the Virgin Islands.
-These areas include national parks, monuments, battlefields, military parks, historical parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House.”
-They collectively welcome well over 300 million visitors a year, a statistic that is both exciting and alarming, since, in some places, rangers tell us we are “loving our parks to death” because of the negative impact of too many visitors.
+In 1916, during President Woodrow Wilson’s administration, when the National Park Service was created to manage America’s parks and historic sites, there were only 14 national parks and a few national monuments.
+By 2021, the system included 423 units (parks) and more than 150 “related areas” that cover more than 85 million acres in every state, the District of Columbia, American Samoa, Guam, Puerto Rico, and the Virgin Islands.
+Besides national parks, these include “national parks, monuments, battlefields, military parks, historical parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House.”
+Before COVID, they collectively welcomed well over 300 million visitors a year, a statistic that is both exciting and alarming, since, in some places, rangers tell us we are “loving our parks to death” because of the negative impact of too many visitors.

 I marvel at the vision of those 1916 legislators and naturalists.